jum/caddy-docker-proxy-redis/README.md

-The root directory of this repo contains the Dockerfile and a build-docker.sh script to build the container that runs caddy with the docker-proxy, caddy-storage-redis and caddy-dns/cloudflare plugins.
+The root directory of this repo contains the Dockerfile and a build-docker.sh script to build the container that runs caddy with the docker-proxy, caddy-storage-redis, caddy-simpletrace  and caddy-dns/cloudflare plugins.
 I do build both AMD64 and ARM64 versions of each of my containers as my linux systems use both of these architectures.

 There are currently two branches in this repository, and they are slightly different in the way they are using caddy:

-* The master branch tracks the release versions of caddy and is supposed to be the stable version.
+- The master branch tracks the release versions of caddy and is supposed to be the stable version.
-* The develop branch tracks the current HEAD of caddy and thus contains the latest version of caddy whenever it was built last.
+- The develop branch tracks the current HEAD of caddy and thus contains the latest version of caddy whenever it was built last.
 This may be a bit more unstable.
 I use it in production on some of my machines.

 The caddy subdirectory showcases a typical caddy configuration.
-I do run caddy in its container with ports forwarded for port 80 and 443 TCP and 443 UDP for QUIC aka HTTP/3.
+I do run caddy in its container with host networking instead of running it in the typical bridged network environment the other containser run.
+This is necessary so that caddy can create the proper X-Forward-For headers and put correct client ip addresses in the log.
+Some services like nextcloud are also very picky and will not work properly if the trusted proxy configuration is not right.
+If you have a firewall configured, make sure ports 80, 443 are open for tcp and 443 is also opened for UDP, to make HTTP/3 aka QUIC possible.

 For easier configuration of the individual services I do include Caddyfile snippets in the config/Caddfile subdirectory.
 The caddy docker-proxy configuration to build a final Caddyfile can get a bit obscure for more complicated containers like nextcloud.
 I use a defaulthdr snippet (for an example see the whoami section later) to set HSTS headers, set the log file and enable compression.
 This snipped might be replaced by the norobots snippet that whould inhibit crawling for API style sites or the robots snippet for normal content with some obnoxius robots excluded.

 This Caddyfile also defines a https site on the tailscale side for the host, this has by default just a /health endpoint for health checking.